phunkie

 Unit is useful in several scenarios:

-1. As a return type for functions that don’t return meaningful values
+1. As a return type for side-effecting functions:

 Best Practices